Jdka1/KanjiNet/README.md

 ![](IMG_4295.JPG)

-## 📝 Overview
+## Procedure

-The project uses a CNN implemented in **PyTorch** to classify handwritten kanji characters.
-The dataset used in the project consists of around 7,000 images of handwritten kanji characters with one sample each which are 64x64.
+The [dataset](https://github.com/KanjiVG/kanjivg/releases) used in the project consists of 7,000 images of handwritten kanji characters with one sample each which are 64x64.

 ## 🚀 Getting Started